The Corgi Frise, or the Corgi Bichon, is a delightful Bichon Frise Corgi mix.

 A Final Word about the Corgi Frise

-The Bichon Frise Corgi mix is a highly energetic dog whose appearance can vary wildly, depending on which of her parents she takes after more.
+The Bichon Frise Corgi temperament is highly energetic, and her appearance can vary wildly, depending on which of her parents she takes more after.

 As far as mixed breeds go, this one is unique in that she tends to be pretty healthy.
-There aren't a lot of major health concerns to worry about with the Corgi Frise.
+There aren't too many major health concerns to worry about with the Corgi Frise.

-She's also unique in that, despite being a small dog, she's not great at being cooped up in smaller living spaces.
-If you need a dog who is more suited to apartment living, the Corgi Frise isn't it.
+She's also unique in that, despite being a small dog, she's not great at living in smaller living spaces.
+She gets cabin fever.
+So, if you need a dog who is more suited to apartment living, the Corgi Frise is not it.